Tzal3x/job-tracker/README.md

 If this file is not provided it's ok.
 You can still pass the username and password using the command line arguments.

 ## Run

+**Run a selenium chrome web-driver container to do the requests for you:**

+`$ sudo docker run --rm -it -p 4444:4444 -p 7900:7900 --shm-size 2g selenium/standalone-chrome:dev`

 Execute the following `python main.py --help` for a detailed description of the programs options and example runs.

+e.g. `$ python main.py -c .env.yaml`

+where `.env.yaml` contains your LinkedIn credentials (username and password as mentioned above).

 ## Example Output CSV of parsing linkedin data
 | url	| company_name | linkedin_status | title | location |